 - We have a dedicate nurture space 'Butterflies' to support emotional well being in a range of place. various activities and interventions take place here as well as being used to support happy playtimes.

-- The local Behaviour Support Service has supported us in developing programmes such as social skills therapies through play, for younger children.
+- The local Education Inclusion Support Service (EISS) has supported us in developing programmes such as social skills therapies through play, for younger children.

 - A range of social skills group sessions, are provided by trained support staff

-- We are supported by a range of Local Authority Services in supporting social and emotional well-being, including the Education Welfare Officer and the Family Advice and Support Service (FASS) and the Families Apart organisation (see also section 6)
+- We are supported by a range of Local Authority Services in supporting social and emotional well-being, including the Education Welfare Officer, the Child and Adolescent Mental Health Service (CAMHS) and the Families Apart organisation (see also section 6)

 - An ongoing priority at Malden Manor involves staff developing higher level expertise in supporting emotional health and well-being, through development of a structured approach to supporting pupils with behavioural, learning & emotional literacy.
 This professional and whole school development opportunity is facilitated by an Educational Psychologist and Counsellor and supports the school’s aim of increasing capacity to offer children specialist support to promote emotional well-being in-school, with longer lasting impact on positive pupil behaviour, emotional health & learning.

-- Our Behaviour Policy provides clear guidance on expectations, rewards and sanctions and is fully implemented throughout the school, managed by our Positive Behaviour Leader who supports staff, groups of children and individuals
+- Our Behaviour Policy provides clear guidance on expectations, rewards and sanctions and is fully implemented throughout the school, managed by our Emotional Well-Being Leader who supports staff, groups of children and individuals

 - Two lunchtime supervisors lead in ‘productive play’ and run lunchtime nurture groups.